Richard Jones (economist): Life

-The son of a solicitor, Jones was intended for the legal profession, and was educated at Caius College, Cambridge.
+The son of a solicitor, Jones was intended for the legal profession, and was educated at Gonville and Caius College, Cambridge.
 Owing to ill-health, he abandoned the idea of the law and took orders soon after leaving Cambridge.
 For several years he held curacies in Sussex and Kent.

 In 1833 Jones was appointed professor of political economy at King's College London, resigning this post in 1835 to succeed T. R. Malthus in the chair of political economy and history at the East India College at Haileybury.

 Along with Charles Babbage, Adolphe Quetelet, William Whewell and Thomas Malthus, Jones was instrumental in founding the Statistical Society of London (later "Royal Statistical Society") in 1834.
 This was an outgrowth of the Statistical Section of the British Association for the Advancement of Science.

 Jones took an active part in the Tithe Commutation Act 1836 and was a tithe commissioner to 1851.
 He was for some time, also, a charity commissioner.
 He died at Haileybury, shortly after he had resigned his professorship.